shaonianyr/boomer_locust/README.md

 ## Boomer_locust

-Boomer locust with prometheues and grafana example.
-Using docker-compose.yml.
+Distributed pressure measurement for docker & k8s.
+Using Boomer locust with prometheues and grafana.

 View testerhome for more details: https://testerhome.com/topics/24828